 Open/Closed Principle

-"Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification."
+”Software artifacts (classes, modules, functions, etc.) should be open for extension, but closed for modification.”
+(Bertrand Meyer, Object-Oriented Software Construction)

 It encourages developers to design systems that can be easily extended to accommodate new functionality without altering existing code.